-Have you noticed that most alfalfa products are not verified by the NonGMOProject?
-As the company that introduced the original green superfood in 1976, it is no coincidence that Pines International is the first company to introduced the World’s first NonGMOProject Verified alfalfa leaf.
+Have you noticed that Pines offers the only whole food alfalfa verified by the Non-GMO Project?
+As the first farmers to bring the original green superfood to the market in 1976, it is no surprise that Pines are the first farmers to grow the world’s first Non-GMO Project Verified alfalfa leaf.

-During the past decade, Pines organic farm families and others spoke out against allowing GMO alfalfa to be grown.
-Despite our objection, the government now allows genetically modified alfalfa leaf.
-Chemical companies modified the DNA of a variety of alfalfa to not die when sprayed with Round Up poison.
+During the past decade, Pines organic farmers and others spoke out against bringing GMO alfalfa into the biosphere.
+Despite our protest, the government now allows GMO alfalfa leaf.
+Poison companies like Monsanto changed the DNA of a kind of alfalfa to not die when sprayed with Round Up poison.
 The poison will now kill weeds and not the alfalfa.

-Because the pollen for alfalfa can travel long distances, contamination with GMO pollen of alfalfa grown organically can be contaminated with GMO genes from GMO farms.
-Finding GMO free organic seed to pass NonGMOProject genetic testing was very difficult.
+Because the pollen for alfalfa can travel long distances, contamination with GMO pollen of alfalfa grown organically may occur.
+Finding GMO free organic seed to pass the Non-GMO Project genetic testing was very difficult.
 After more than a year, we found alfalfa seed that produced plants that passed the Project’s tests.
 We became the first farmers to receive their verification.

 Crop Rotation is the Organic Method to Control Weeds

-For traditional alfalfa, weeds usually are not an issue for several years.
-Over time, weeds can start invading fields.
+For non-GMO alfalfa, weeds usually are not an issue for several years.
+Over time, weeds and grass start invading fields.
 That is not a problem for Pines.
 We don’t need to keep our fields in alfalfa for long periods.
 That’s because as organic farmers we rotate crops.

 On the other hand, for animal feed companies, the new GMO alfalfa has increased profits.
-Their alfalfa fields can be kept in production longer.
-Before, if they sprayed weed killer it would also kill the alfalfa.
-Weeds invaded their alfalfa fields after a couple of years.
-Now, with a genetic modification that make GMO alfalfa immune to the poison, they can control weeds.
+Their alfalfa fields produce longer before having to start over.
+Before, if they sprayed weed killer it also killed the alfalfa.
+Weeds and grasses invaded their alfalfa fields after several years.
+Now, with GMO alfalfa immune to the Round Up poison, they can prevent weeds and grass.
 That allows them to keep the fields in production for many more years.
 That means bigger profits for them but more poison in the aquifer.

-Pines is the only vegan-friendly wheatgrass and alfalfa grower in Kansas that has never been associated with factory farming or the meat industry.
-Pines’ does not use Round Up or Malathion.
+Pines is the only vegan-friendly wheatgrass and alfalfa grower in Kansas.
+That’s because we do not support factory farming or the meat industry.
+As 100% organic farmers, Pines’ does not use Atrazine, Round Up or Malathion.
 We use natural methods.
 We genetically test our seeds and plants to ensure that no GMO genes in their DNA.

-For Others “Organic” is a “Sideline” of Factory Farming
+For Others, “Organic” is a “Sideline” for Factory Farming

-Some of alfalfa producers who use these chemicals for their animal feed also grow organic alfalfa and wheatgrass for the natural food industry.
-For a few weeks in the spring before their start their animal feed business, producing “organic” products for the natural food market is a profitable “sideline.”
+As discussed, alfalfa producers who use these poisons for their animal feed also grow organic alfalfa and wheatgrass for the natural food industry.
+For a few weeks in the spring before they start their animal feed business, they grow and harvest “organic” products for the natural food market as a profitable “sideline.”

-Even though they have fields that are technically organic, fields used for animal feed are usually next to the organic fields.
-The “organic” alfalfa is easily contaminated, not just with GMO pollen but with Malathion drift from airplanes used to spray nearby fields for bugs.
+Even though they technically farm organic “irrigation circles,” the circles they use for animal feed are often right next to the organic fields.
+The “organic” crops become easily contaminated when Malathion and other poisons drift onto the organic circles from airplanes used to spray non-organic circles for bugs and weeds.

 The reality is that “dual farming” leads to poison in our soils and water supply.
 That is why Pines has lobbied for years to change organic standards.
 We believe producers of organic food should not be allowed to also produce non-organic foods.

 Pines family farmers are 100% organic.
-Organic farming is not a sideline for them.
+Organic farming is not a sideline for us.
 It’s a way of life!
 The only products we produce are both certified organic and NonGMOProject Verified.

 All our products are Non-GMO Project Verified.
 Our alfalfa is a nutrient-dense, leafy-green vegetable.
 We provide Pines Alfalfa in both tablets and powder.
 Another product, Green Duo, is a 50/50 blend of alfalfa and wheat grass.
 Green Duo is available in both capsules and powder.

 Pines Follows Standards Based on Scientific Research

 Pines is the only wheatgrass and alfalfa producer to follow the scientific standards developed in the 1930s by team of scientists led by Charles F. Schnabel.
-Their body of research into the best way to grow, harvest and package them was followed by extensive medical research by doctors and hospitals.
+They found the best way to grow, harvest and package them and provided wheatgrass for the extensive body medical research by doctors and hospitals.
 Authors Ann Wigmore, Viktoras Kulvinskas and Steve Meyerowitz praised that research.
 Meyerowitz dedicated his wheatgrass book to Schnabel and called him “the father of wheatgrass.”

-Their standards showed how to grow alfalfa, wheatgrass and other cereal grass for maximum nutrition.
-They also regard harvesting and packaging.
+The scientists’ standards showed how to grow alfalfa and wheatgrass for peak nutrition.
+The standards also regard harvesting and packaging.
 Pines has always followed those standards.
-We package our products in amber glass bottles with special metal caps.
+We package our products in amber glass bottles with special metal caps just as they did.
 As a result, we can remove the oxygen.
-That prevents the loss of nutrition and color that occurs when green superfoods are packaged in plastic tubs or paper packets.
+That prevents the loss of nutrition and color that occurs with green superfood brands packaged in plastic tubs or paper packets.